andrewcooke/CRC.jl/README.md

 * [libz](https://github.com/dcjones/Zlib.jl) includes (amongst many
-  other things) a wrapper to a C version of CRC_32 - it is similar in speed to this package (and wil be faster for short, single uses, because the lookup table is pre-caclculated), but only supports that single algorithm.
+  other things) a wrapper to a C version of CRC_32 - it is similar in speed to this package (and wil be faster for short, single uses, because the lookup table is pre-calculated), but only supports that single algorithm.

 ## Versions